michael2012z/BitBible/markdown/KJV/files/1Chr.md

 8. And Coz begat Anub, and Zobebah, and the families of Aharhel the son of Harum.

-9. And Jabez was more honourable than his brethren: and his mother called his name Jabez, saying, Because I bare him with sorrow.Jabez: that is, Sorrowful
+9. And Jabez was more honourable than his brethren: and his mother called his name Jabez, saying, Because I bare him with sorrow.

 10. And Jabez called on the God of Israel, saying, Oh that thou wouldest bless me indeed, and enlarge my coast, and that thine hand might be with me, and that thou wouldest keep me from evil, that it may not grieve me!
-And God granted him that which he requested.Oh…: Heb.
-If thou wilt, etckeep…: Heb. do me
+And God granted him that which he requested.

 11. And Chelub the brother of Shuah begat Mehir, which was the father of Eshton.

 12. And Eshton begat Beth–rapha, and Paseah, and Tehinnah the father of Ir–nahash.
-These are the men of Rechah.Ir–nahash: or, the city of Nahash
+These are the men of Rechah.

-13. And the sons of Kenaz; Othniel, and Seraiah: and the sons of Othniel; Hathath.Hathath…: or, Hathath, and Meonothai, who begat, etc
+13. And the sons of Kenaz; Othniel, and Seraiah: and the sons of Othniel; Hathath.

-14. And Meonothai begat Ophrah: and Seraiah begat Joab, the father of the valley of Charashim; for they were craftsmen.valley: or, inhabitants of the valleyCharashim: that is, craftsmenHathath…: or, Hathath, and Meonothai, who begat, etc
+14. And Meonothai begat Ophrah: and Seraiah begat Joab, the father of the valley of Charashim; for they were craftsmen.

-15. And the sons of Caleb the son of Jephunneh; Iru, Elah, and Naam: and the sons of Elah, even Kenaz.even Kenaz: or, Uknaz
+15. And the sons of Caleb the son of Jephunneh; Iru, Elah, and Naam: and the sons of Elah, even Kenaz.

 16. And the sons of Jehaleleel; Ziph, and Ziphah, Tiria, and Asareel.

 17. And the sons of Ezra were, Jether, and Mered, and Epher, and Jalon: and she bare Miriam, and Shammai, and Ishbah the father of Eshtemoa.

 18. And his wife Jehudijah bare Jered the father of Gedor, and Heber the father of Socho, and Jekuthiel the father of Zanoah.
-And these are the sons of Bithiah the daughter of Pharaoh, which Mered took.Jehudijah: or, the Jewess
+And these are the sons of Bithiah the daughter of Pharaoh, which Mered took.

-19. And the sons of his wife Hodiah the sister of Naham, the father of Keilah the Garmite, and Eshtemoa the Maachathite.Hodiah: or, Jehudijah, mentioned before
+19. And the sons of his wife Hodiah the sister of Naham, the father of Keilah the Garmite, and Eshtemoa the Maachathite.

 20. And the sons of Shimon were, Amnon, and Rinnah, Ben–hanan, and Tilon.
 And the sons of Ishi were, Zoheth, and Ben–zoheth.